NoobDevRohan/OnixClientFaq/README.md

 Say ```.help``` in chat for a complete list of Onix commands.

-## 🎥 How do I apply for YouTube Role/Rank in the Discord? (@Youtuber)?
+## 🎥 How do I apply for Media Role/Rank in the Discord? (@Youtuber)?

-Requirements:
+Youtube Requirements:
 - 750+ Subs
 - A video about Onix Client

+Twitch Requirements
+- 500 followers

-If you meet the requirements, open a ticket.
+If you meet any of the requirements, open a ticket.

 ## 🔨 Do I get beta access if I boost?